ChengjunCao/Cocktail-DB-General-Assembly/README.md

 ### Future enhancements
 * Upgrading the API to allow searches by multiple ingredients.
-* Adding in failed search notifications.
+* Adding failed search notifications.